nus-cs2030s/2324-s2/docs/17-abstract.md

 !!! abstract "Learning Objectives"

-    After this lecture, students should:
+    After this unit, students should:

     - be familiar with the concept of an abstract class
     - know the use of the Java keyword `abstract` and the constraints that come with it.